Tips and tricks Best practice guides, FAQ & more

 Once we understand this, it's not difficult to see the obvious benefits of implementing automation in the testing process.
 It will speed up the process and reduce human error while ensuring that business-critical processes are performing as expected.

-However, awareness of the interplay between manual and automated testing is vital.
+However, awareness of the interplay between manual and test automation is vital.
 It might be tempting to automate everything you possibly can, but that doesn’t mean you should.

 Some tasks, typically the more advanced, are less qualified for automation.
 And the benefit of automating repetitive and error-prone tasks is more time for testers to work on what they do best – manual exploratory testing.